 How are Alabama’s babies faring in Positive Early Learning Experiences?

-Alabama scores in the Getting Started (G) tier for Positive Early Learning Experiences.
-The state’s ranking in this domain reflects indicators on which it is performing better than the national average, such as the higher percentage of babies in families with low/moderate income who receive CCDF-funded care.
-Alabama is doing worse than the national average on indicators such as the lower percentages of parents who sing/tell stories to their babies daily and babies who received developmental screening.
+Alabama scores in the Reaching Forward (R) tier for Positive Early Learning Experiences.
+The state’s ranking in this domain reflects indicators on which it is performing better than the national average, such as the higher percentage of infants or toddlers with family incomes equal to or below 150 percent of the state median income who are receiving a child care subsidy.
+Alabama is doing worse than the national average on indicators such as the lower percentage of parents who read to their child every day.
 Infant care costs as a percentage of the state’s median income for single and married parents also contribute to the ranking.
-The state does not offer child care subsidy assistance to families with incomes above 200 percent of the Federal Poverty Level.